 - Trust.Zone client for iOS (iOS 11.0 and later)

 They also offer two custom browser clients:

 As you can see, Trust.Zone doesn't offer a ton of custom clients.
 However, if you are willing to do a little manual setup guided by the Trust.Zone Connection Wizard, you'll be impressed with the range of devices you can protect with this VPN:

 With the wizard, you can protect Windows, Mac OS, iOS, Android, Linux, Chrome, Mozilla, various routers, PlayStation, Xbox, Smart TVs, and Amazon Fire devices.

-Setting up Trust.Zone VPN using the wizard is easy.
+Setting up Trust.Zone using the wizard is easy.
 It creates custom instructions for you when you enter: